-- Type in a new Name for the tree or keep the default name of Tree <number>. - If you change your mind and want to use the other algorithm, choose it from the Using drop-down menu. - Press OK to generate the tree. - If you chose Maximum Likelihood: RAxML:
+- Type in a new Name for the tree or keep the default name of Tree < number >. - If you change your mind and want to use the other algorithm, choose it from the Using drop-down menu. - Press OK to generate the tree. - If you chose Maximum Likelihood: RAxML or Maximum Likelihood: RAxML-NG:

 - Type in a new Name for the tree or keep the default name of Tree < number >. - If you change your mind and want to use the other algorithm, choose it from the Using drop-down menu. - To add a bootstrapping step to the calculation, place a checkmark next to Bootstrap analysis; if you do so, another option appears.
-Type in the number of Iterations or keep the default value of 100. - Keep the default Seed value, type in a new integer, or select Choose > Random to enter a random value in the box.
+Type in the number of Iterations or keep the default value of 100.
+Note that a bootstrap value of 50% or less is equivalent to a coin flip.
+For trustworthy results, we recommend using a 70% cutoff or higher.

-- Enter the desired number of Threads.
+- Keep the default Seed value, type in a new integer, or select Choose > Random to enter a random value in the box. - Enter the desired number of Threads.
 The default value is 2. - Press OK to generate the tree. - 4. (optional) Use the Style panel's Tree section to customize the tree as desired. - 5. (optional) Create another phylogenetic tree using a different algorithm or different settings for the same algorithm.
 See Work with multiple trees.